boyd109/boyd109.github.io/my-story/my-story.md

 This was my first experience outside of the country for a hackathon.
 It took place at Detroit, Michigan at the Masonic Temple.
 I walked in with a view of Hack the North, but got a different style of hackathon.
 The venue was a bit run down, but the interaction from people from University of Michigan and other universities was amazing.

+## TerribleHacks5

+The parody hackathon.
+I got compiled photos from the event here: [Link](/th5/)

 ## Future

-No one can be certain what the future holds, but if we keep moving along and explore new paths, I can't help but think we will enjoy the journey.
+No one can be certain.